mrtanush18/Big_Tech_stock_analysis/README.md

 Open Tableau and import the CSV files

-Recreate or customize the dashboard using the .twbx file provided (if included)
+Recreate or customize the dashboard which can be downloaded using the [link](https://public.tableau.com/views/Stocks_17134694464150/Dashboard1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)